mvdkleijn/Albums/README.txt

 WHAT IT INSTALLS
 ----------------

-plugin_settings	-	bundled settings which are configurable via the Settings page albums			-	This table stores information about the Albums themselves albums_images	-	This table contains information about the Images albums_log		-	This table is installed but note that you need to set logging to 'on' in the Settings page to use it
+plugin_settings		-	bundled settings which are configurable via the Settings page.

+albums				-	This table stores information about the Albums themselves. albums_categories	-	this table contains information about categories you can store albums in. albums_images		-	This table contains information about the Images. albums_log			-	This table is installed but note that you need to set logging to 'on' in the Settings page to use it
-					It will contain information that is usually only available in Server Logs and may be useful for debugging. albums_order	-	When an album has more than one image, it is possible to arrange the order of the images, which is stored here.
+						It will contain information that is usually only available in Server Logs and may be useful for debugging. albums_order		-	When an album has more than one image, it is possible to arrange the order of the images, which is stored here. albums_tags			-	This table contains tagging information for images.